-Summary: This project added a new passing siding railroad track (approximately 1.8 miles) adjacent to the existing mainline track, which enhanced the operational efficiency of passenger services within the LOSSAN rail corridor.
+This project added a new passing siding railroad track (approximately 1.8 miles) adjacent Summary: to the existing mainline track, which enhanced the operational efficiency of passenger services within the LOSSAN rail corridor.
 Construction began on March 12, 2019, and the improvements were completed on November 17, 2020.
+The final schedule is measured against an amended baseline schedule established in the third quarter of FY 2018-19.